 Shopping for Plus-Size Clothes in Japan

 I was pretty reluctant to move to Japan.
 I was being given a great opportunity for someone just out of college, but I was also being asked to leave behind my family, friends, and (most importantly) my one-month old puppy.
-I had never balanced a checkbook before, didn’t know how to sign up for a cell-phone plan, and didn’t figure out the trash collection system in Japan for weeks!
+In fact, I had never balanced a checkbook before, didn’t know how to sign up for a cell-phone plan, and didn’t figure out the trash collection system in Japan for weeks!
 But the biggest challenge was shopping for clothes.
 Anxious that I wouldn’t be able to find plus-size clothes in Japan if and when I needed them, I packed enough to fill three large suitcases.
 Nearly every item of clothing I owned came with me to Japan.
 Unfortunately, I didn’t own a suit jacket, and I didn’t find out I would need one until I landed.

 Japan has a reputation for strict workplace culture.
 The interview process is even worse, with everyone in uniform black suits and white dress shirts.
 It is the bane of many young Japanese peoples’ lives.
 Luckily, I didn’t have to interview for my job.
 I was moving to my hometown’s sister city and had already met my employers.
 I asked about what I would need to wear to work.
 Any color is fine, they said.